-Rockdoor Composite Doors and Solidors installed throughout the Midlands including Derbyshire, Leicestershire, Nottinghamshire, Staffordshire, Northamptonshire, Warwickshire and Chesire plus many more.
-All our composite door prices on our website include VAT and installation.
-We are also able to supply these doors to many locations in England.
+Composite front and back doors installed throughout the Midlands.
+All our composite door prices include VAT, fitting, building certificate and remove of old frames and doors.
+We are also able to supply these composite doors to many locations in England.
 Contact us for a free quote for your requirements.

 Roughly speaking, a composite door a door made from modern materials that mimic the appearance of a natural wood door without some of the negatives that a wooden door can bring like having to paint it for example.